-- (m) Public Service Facility - (1) Public service facilities are permitted as an accessory use in residential zoning districts when servicing the subdivision or neighborhood they are located within.
-The use must be located on a lot that is part of the subdivision or neighborhood, as determined by the City's Designee. - (n) Renewable Energy Generation, Building Mounted - (1) A building mounted system shall not extend beyond the roof line in any direction including above and beyond the roof peak. - (2) When located on a flat roof, building mounted systems shall not extend beyond ten (10) feet from the surface of the flat roof.
-For purpose of this subsection, "flat roof" shall mean any roof that is less than 17 degrees or 2/12 pitch. - (3) Building mounted systems shall be positioned so as to minimize glare on to adjacent roads, buildings, lots, and rights-of-way. - (o) Renewable Energy Generation, Ground Mounted - (1) A ground mounted system shall be located to the rear of the principal structure(s) on the lot. - (2) The maximum height for any ground mounted system shall be eight (8) feet. - (3) Ground mounted systems shall be positioned so as to minimize glare on to adjacent roads, buildings, lots, and rights-of-way. - (4) Ground mounted systems shall be subject to the lot coverage requirements in the base zoning district in which the system is located. - (5) Ground mounted systems must be appropriately labeled and secured from unauthorized access, in compliance with all state or federal regulations. - (6) Ground mounted systems shall meet the screening requirements of Section 1109.04.
+- a written request from the responsible party must be submitted to the City for permission to place an additional unit on a lot. - (7) No portable temporary storage unit shall be used as a dwelling unit, or to store solid waste, construction debris, demolition debris, recyclable materials, business inventory, commercial goods, goods for property other than at the lot where the unit is located (i.e. used for retail sales), or any other illegal or hazardous material.
+Upon reasonable notice to the responsible party, the City may inspect the contents of any portable temporary storage unit at any reasonable time to ensure that it is not being used to store said materials.
+At no time shall a portable temporary storage unit be used for any of these purposes. - (8) The responsible party shall be held accountable for ensuring that the unit is maintained in good condition, free from evidence of deterioration, weathering, discoloration, graffiti, rust, ripping, tearing, or other holes or breaks at all times. - (I) Renewable Energy Generation, Building Mounted - (1) A building mounted system shall not extend beyond the roof line in any direction including above and beyond the roof peak. - (2) When located on a flat roof, building mounted systems shall not extend beyond ten (10) feet from the surface of the flat roof.
+For purpose of this subsection, "flat roof" shall mean any roof that is less than seventeen (17) degrees or 2/12 pitch. - (3) Building mounted systems shall be positioned so as to minimize glare on to adjacent roads, buildings, lots, and rights-of-way. - (m) Renewable Energy Generation, Ground Mounted - (1) A ground mounted system shall be located to the rear of the principal structure(s) on the lot. - (2) The maximum height for any ground mounted system shall be eight (8) feet. - (3) Ground mounted systems shall be positioned so as to minimize glare on to adjacent roads, buildings, lots, and rights-of-way. - (4) Ground mounted systems shall be subject to the lot coverage requirements in the base zoning district in which the system is located. - (5) Ground mounted systems must be appropriately labeled and secured from unauthorized access, in compliance with all state or federal regulations. - (6) Ground mounted systems shall meet the screening requirements of Section 1111.04.

-1105.03 PROHIBITED USES
+1105.04 PROHIBITED USES